jamesbiv/device-streaming-object-loader/README.md

 <h3>i.
 Network (and processor) performance</h3>

-Network and processor performance will be a fairly simple interaction between <a href="https://www.w3.org/TR/resource-timing/#resource-timing">Resource Timing</a> and calculating the mean of all incoming results.
-Further, the app will store all mean states in various states and stages of the download process.
+Network and processor performance will be a fairly simple interaction between <a href="https://www.w3.org/TR/resource-timing/#resource-timing">Resource Timing</a> and calculating the download rate of an incoming result or ping test and then using the download rate in Kbps to decide an appropriate download strategy.

 <h3>ii.
 Library bundling and configuration</h3>